data-creative/data-creative.github.io/_posts/2016-04-06-node-for-rails-developers-part-1-node-and-express.md

 If you're a *Rails* developer, you might not have used any of these technologies before.
 In this case, you should endeavor to start small.
 Which are the minimum technologies you can use to get started?
 And which can you skip for now with the intention of exploring later as you build upon your foundation of understanding?

-Well, your main objective is to gain familiarity with *Node*, so you can't skip that. *Node* let's you write in *JavaScript* on the server-side.
+Well, since your main objective is to gain familiarity with *Node*, you can't skip that. *Node* lets you write in *JavaScript* on the server-side.
 For *Rails* developers, this takes the place of the *Ruby* language.

 And you should know *Express* is an indispensable part of the stack, as it handles at minimum the web server and request-routing logic. *Rails* developers should think of *Express* as an application framework akin to *Rails*.